soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 ### Translation module

-Many records arrive in a local language, SWR translates the main properties for the record: title and abstract into english, to offer a single language user experience to users.
+Many records arrive in a local language, SWR translates the main properties for the record: title and abstract into English, to offer a single language user experience.
 The translations are used in filtering and display of records.

 The translation module builds on the EU translation service (API documentation at <https://language-tools.ec.europa.eu/>).
 Translations are stored in a database for reuse by the SWR.
 The EU translation returns asynchronous responses to translation requests, this means that translations may not yet be available after initial load of new data.
 A callback operation populates the database, from that moment a translation is available to SWR.
 The translation service uses 2-letter language codes, it means a translation from a 3-letter iso code (as used in for example iso19139:2007) to 2-letter code is required.
 The EU translation service has a limited set of translations from a certain to alternative language available, else returns an error.